 - Bane: The ghost is vulnerable to something associated with its life or death.
 This might be the noose a man was hanged with, the gun that killed him, his wedding ring, and so on.
-Presenting this object counts as a Test of Wills, using opposed Spirit rolls; the ghost suffers a 2 penalty on this roll. - Fetter: Some spirits are bound to an object or place, such as the home they lived in or their most precious possession.
-If their anchor is destroyed utterly, they lose their grip on the mortal world and fade from existence. - Resolution: Most spirits linger because they want something.
+Presenting this object grants a character +4 on Tests against the ghost. - Fetter: Some spirits are bound to an object or place, such as the home they lived in or their most precious possession.
+If their anchor is destroyed utterly, they lose their grip on the mortal world and fade from existence.

+- Resolution: Most spirits linger because they want something.
 A murdered woman might wish to reveal her killer's identity, or a dead child might want his body returned to his family.
 If whatever brought the spirit back is resolved in some acceptable way, it fades from the physical world and does not return. - Salt: The purifying power of salt can hold back a ghost or even damage it.
-The ghost cannot cross a barrier of salt, and a handful of salt thrown at it can disrupt it, if not necessarily cause permanent damage.
-Throwing a handful of salt at a ghost is an Agility Trick.
+The ghost cannot cross an unbroken barrier of salt, and salt counts as a magical weapon.
+Even a thrown handful of salt inflicts 2d4 damage.